 “Employers have an increasing focus on ‘How do I upskill the people I have?’”
 Gevelber says.
-“We’re seeing a real acceleration of employers asking us about how to use Google Career Certificates to upskill their own workforces.”
+“We’re seeing a real acceleration of employers asking us about how to use Google certificate courses to upskill their own workforces.”
 Deloitte is among them, along with Accenture and Nationwide.

-The Impact of Certification Programs on Higher Education
+The Impact of Google Certification Courses on Higher Education